alskaa/laravel-bootstrap/CodingStyleGuide.md

 HTML
 ---------------

-### Classes names
+### Class names
-Don't put framework classes names in the HTML; extends them in CSS.
+Don't put framework class names in the HTML; extends them in CSS.

 ***